 The ultimate goal of a network vulnerability assessment is to find vulnerabilities and evaluate how serious these findings are and what can be done about them before attackers exploit these weaknesses.
-Network Vulnerability Assessment can help you avoid data breaches by catching potential problems early on rather than waiting until something bad happens!
+Fixing network security weaknesses is the objective, along with analysis of remedial risks.
+It can help you avoid data breaches by catching potential problems early on rather than waiting until something bad happens!

-Network vulnerability assessment is when security experts identify security vulnerabilities in systems, quantify and analyse them to remediate the network security vulnerabilities based on known risks.
-To conduct a network vulnerability assessment, you should go through the following steps.
+By conducting a network vulnerability assessment, security experts identify security vulnerabilities in systems, and quantify and analyse them to remediate the network security vulnerabilities based on known risks.
+To conduct such an assessment, you should go through the following steps.

 – A thorough report detailing technical risks and tactical and strategic recommendations to address identified risks before a security incident occurs.